Healthy Recipes Blog

 Instructions

 • Cut each zucchini in half lengthwise.
 Make shallow cuts in a crosshatch pattern on the flesh side.
 Sprinkle 1 teaspoon of kosher salt over the flesh and let it rest for 15 minutes.
-The salt will draw water out.
-The crosshatch pattern helps the salt penetrate the zucchini.
+The salt draws water out, and the crosshatch pattern helps the salt penetrate the zucchini.

 Salting the zucchini.